numba/numba/docs/source/user/parallel.rst

     @njit(parallel=True)
     def prange_test(A):
         s = 0
-        # Without the "parallel=True" in the jit-decorator
+        # Without "parallel=True" in the jit-decorator
-        # the prange would be equivalent to range
+        # the prange statement is equivalent to range
         for i in prange(A.shape[0]):
             s += A[i]
         return s